monowai/flockdata.org/README.md

 Auditing (tracking changes to data) is often seen as a low value "we'll get to it later" afterthought in most computer systems, until it's too late.
 Applications are concerned and optimized to process information, rather than track the history of changing information.
 Often at best they can answer you "who last changed this?".
 This is not enough when forensic levels of analysis are required.
 Not auditing actionable data can expose organizations to unnecessary risk and financial penalties, and in the most extreme case, make organisations appear to be less than "open and co-operative" with regulators.

 AuditBucket views the problem as a **domain document** information management challenge.
+Everything is tracked as JSON data.
 The end results are that people can leverage sophisticated search capabilities onto latest available business information, then explore its evolution independently of the underlying transaction processing system that produced it.
 Kind of like **real-time data warehousing** for sales, and a graph for the marketing department to explore **patterns and behavior**.

-AuditBucket does not change your data.
-AuditBucket simply organises your documents in to a consistent envelope to enable exploration and search.
+AuditBucket does not change your data other than storing it as a JSON representation.
+It does organise your documents in to a consistent envelope to enable exploration and search.
 You are completely free to explore and enhance it with excellent query tools such as [Kibana](http://www.elasticsearch.org/overview/kibana/), [Linkurious](http://linkurio.us/) , [Keylines](http://keylines.com/) and of course your own information technology systems.

-Typically, archival projects are run to eliminate "old" data from transaction systems which can compound problems and introduce on-going costs.
-AuditBucket enables insight to be preserved and explored in innovative ways, freeing up your transactional systems to do what they do best - perform.
+Typically, archival projects are run to eliminate "old" data from transaction systems which are costly initiatives that introduce on-going costs.
+AuditBucket enables insight to be preserved and explored in innovative ways freeing up your transactional systems to do what they do best - perform.

 ## Still with us?
-This project represents an exploration into alternative information systems and the technologies that support them with a view to how they could be put to work in a service/api-oriented world that can be mapped onto business processes.
+This project represents an exploration into alternative information systems and the technologies that support them with a view to how they could be put to work in a service/api-oriented world that can be mapped onto business processes in a JSON oriented Domain Driven architecture.

-AuditBucket (AB) enables you to track incoming information, find it via a search engine, compare versions over time, and explore it as a network graph to find connections in your information.
-Tracking changes to information across your many applications offers a view of what is going on at the information interface of your business.
+AuditBucket (AB) enables you to track incoming information, find it via a search engine, compare versions of the document as it evolves over time, then explore the information as a network graph to find connections or support visualisation strategies.

 AB leans on the brilliant work being done by the open-source community.
 The open source projects we have selected represent the cutting edge in information management techniques.
 AB will enable your journey into big data and looks at information in new and exciting ways for very little effort. **Accelerate your evaluation of Neo4J and ElasticSearch**.